 As they were walking, Jakob said, “I figure we can stay under the Schriever Overpass and wait for the next freight train that parks on the siding.
 I wouldn’t dare try to hop on a moving train and I sure as hell wouldn’t make you do it either.”

 Klara kissed him on the cheek and smiled.
-After a few minutes of walking in an awkward silence, they made it to the Schriever Overpass and hid underneath it.
+After a few minutes of walking slightly awkwardly, they made it to the Schriever Overpass and hid underneath it.
 It was getting cold, so they snuggled next to each other.

 “I’m glad we found each other,” Jakob said.